 The University of New Hampshire Department of Occupational Therapy offers a Bachelor's Degree leading to entry with Advanced Standing into our MS or OTD program.
 Students in the Bachelor of Science (BS) program smoothly enter into one of the graduate programs by completing professional level OT courses as part of their BS degree.
 The BS and MS degree programs are completed in five and half years, while the BS and OTD programs require 6 years with two summer terms.
 Students declare their intent to graduate with an Advanced Standing MS or an Advanced Standing OTD at the end of their sophomore year.
 Students may enter the BS program as first-year students or apply to transfer within UNH into the BS program during their sophomore year, space permitting.
 Students interested in transferring into this program should contact the Department of Occupational Therapy for information about transfer requirements, the application process and deadlines.

-Students' academic advisor guides them through a stream-lined application process to enter the Occupational Therapy: Advanced Standing MS Program during the senior year.
+Students' academic advisor guides them through a stream-lined application process to enter the Occupational Therapy: Advanced Standing MS or OTD Program during the senior year.
 Students must have a minimum of a 3.0 grade point average, earned a B- or above in all professional level OT courses (700 level or higher), with no more than 8 credits at B-, pass all competency (practical) exams as part of OT courses, pass level I fieldwork, and meet professional behavioral standards, which are detailed in the OT Department Policy and Procedure Manual, available to all OT students on the department's learning platform, MyCourses.